oatlog/oatlog/doc/planning_report/main.typ

 Our evaluation will involve us answering the following questions for regarding our engine:

-- Is it correct?
++ Is it correct?
-- Is it faster in general, and if so by how much?
++ Is it faster in general, and if so by how much?
-- Is it slower in some scenarios?
++ Is it slower in some scenarios?
 If so, how common and how large is the slowdown?
-- Does it generalize to real apps?
++ Does it generalize to real apps?

 Due to our engine being compatible with egglog @egglog, we can piggy-back on its test suite of 93 tests.
-These should be sufficient to serve as a primary test of our engine's correctness.
+We verify the engine's correctness primarily through these tests; any difference between the semantics assumed by the tests and those specified in our report will not be machine-checked as we have no plan to do any formal verification (1).
+Additionally, as many of them are also used to regression test egglog's performance, we should also be able to use them for most of our benchmarking (2).
+The breadth of the tests should indicate the sorts of theories where our engine experiences a slowdown (3).

-Additionally, as many of them are also used to regression test egglog's performance, we should also be able to use them for most of our benchmarking.
-The breadth of the tests should indicate the sorts of theories where our engine performs better and worse in performance terms.
+The last avenue, to consider full EqSat applications, is made feasible by existing implementations in the egglog language @egglogHerbie and serves as an end-to-end case study in the usability and performance of our engine outside the microbenchmark context (4).

 Benchmarking against engines other than egglog, such as egg @egg and eqlog @eqlog, will be done on a best-effort basis and be secondary to the comparison with egglog.
-While there are semantic differences that exclude many tests, we aim to implement a compiler from the egglog language to the eqlog language in order to facilitate benchmarks against eqlog.
+While there are semantic differences that could exclude many tests, we aim to implement a compiler from the egglog language to the eqlog language in order to facilitate benchmarks against eqlog.

 Defining a good single metric for benchmarking is unfortunately nontrivial and taking inspiration from previous work @egg @egglog, we plan to combine measuring